thaskoo/codeX_ReleaseOneNarrativeWorkbook/DataModellingAndPersistence.md

 # Data Modelling and Persistence

-To write applications one need a way of storing and manipulating data, that is what databases are for.
-They make it easy to store, structure, retrieve and manage data.
+Applications needs a way of storing and manipulating data, that is what databases are for.
+Databases makes it easy to store, structure, retrieve and manage data.

 ## Database basics